Helensburgh: Sport and leisure

-Walking, cycling and kayaking routes
+In regard to the arts, Helensburgh has a digital arts centre, known as The Tower, which functions as a cinema and also hosts live performances in music and theatre.

 There are a number of footpaths in and around Helensburgh, and it is also the starting point for some long distance walking and kayaking.
 In the town itself there are footpaths inside the Duchess Woods, Argyll & Bute's only local nature reserve.
-Just outside the town there is an attractive footpath of 2 miles length (3 km) around Ardmore Point.

 A longer footpath is the Three Lochs Way which connects Loch Lomond with Helensburgh, the Gareloch and Loch Long, and which runs for 34 miles (55 km).

 The longest by far of all the walks with a local start is the John Muir Way.
 This commemorates John Muir who is celebrated worldwide as the "Father of National Parks" and runs from Helensburgh for 134 miles (215 km) to his birthplace at Dunbar in East Lothian.

 The Clyde Sea Lochs Trail is a road route from Dumbarton, through Helensburgh, round the Rosneath Peninsula, and ending at Arrochar, with information panels along the way.
-The quieter parts of the route will be of interest to cyclists, while geocaching can also be carried out.

-The Argyll Sea Kayak Trail also starts at Helensburgh pier and passes through some of Scotland's finest coastal scenery for around 95 miles (150 km), finishing at Oban.
+The Argyll Sea Kayak Trail also starts at Helensburgh pier, but finishes at Oban measuring at a distance of around 95 miles (150 km).